I Accuse My Parents: Plot

 Fearing for his life, Jimmy packs a suitcase and spends an indeterminate amount of time hitchhiking and train-hopping.
-He ends up in a small town where he attempts to rob a diner, but the kindly owner, Al (George Lloyd), recognizes Jimmy as a good boy in a bad situation, and offers him safe harbor and a job, as long as he agrees to give up crime and start going to church.
+He ends up in a small town where he attempts to rob a diner, but the kindly owner, Al (George Lloyd), recognises Jimmy as a good boy in a bad situation, and offers him safe harbor and a job, as long as he agrees to give up crime and start going to church.
 After a period of living and working for Al, Jimmy's life straightens up and he confesses to his crimes.
 Al agrees to accompany Jimmy back home to turn himself in.

 Back in Jimmy's hometown, Al takes him to confront Kitty, who confesses that she was forced to break up with him.
 Jimmy then goes to confront Blake one more time, in the hopes that Blake will also turn himself in to help clear Jimmy's name.
 Blake refuses and instead pulls a gun on Jimmy; Jimmy attempts to wrestle the gun away, accidentally shooting and killing Blake in the process.
 The police, alerted by Al, storm Blake's hideout and arrest his men, along with Jimmy.

 Back in the present, the judge, understanding why Jimmy accuses his parents, acquits Jimmy of manslaughter.
 However, the judge also finds him guilty on charges of possession of stolen property, gives him a five-year suspended sentence and two years' probation and remands him to the custody of his parents until he is twenty-one.
 The judge then addresses Jimmy's parents (and the camera), warning that any young man could suffer the same fate as Jimmy if left to neglectful parents.

 The film concludes with a title card informing the audience that the production company is paying all costs to send the film overseas to entertain troops fighting World War II.